EmilyQiu720/EmilyQiu720.github.io/README.md

 ## About
 Hi, I'm Emily!
-I have an analytical background in Applied Mathematics and currently, I am on track to completing my degree in Analytics (MS. Analytics).
-I have developed a strong foundation in the life sciences and a passion for using data to uncover meaningful insights.
-I am excited to bring my technical and analytical skills to the field of data science as an entry-level data specialist.
+I hold a bachelor's degree in Applied Mathematics and am currently pursuing my MS in Analytics at UC Berkeley.
+My academic background has equipped me with a strong foundation in mathematics and statistics, driving my passion for deriving actionable insights from data across diverse industries.
+I am eager to apply my technical and analytical skills as an entry-level data specialist in data science.

-During my studies, I honed my ability to work with complex data and developed a keen eye for identifying patterns and trends.
-I also gained experience in laboratory techniques, data management, and statistical analysis, which I believe will be valuable assets in my role as a data specialist.
+Beyond academics, I actively explore new data analysis tools and methodologies, continuously expanding my knowledge.
+Whether collaborating in teams or independently, I find satisfaction in uncovering insights and solving complex problems using data.

-In my free time, I enjoy exploring new data analysis tools and techniques, and I am always looking for opportunities to expand my knowledge and skills.
-Whether working on a team or independently, I am driven by the thrill of discovering new insights and the satisfaction of using data to solve complex problems.
+Outside of academia, I dedicate my free time to exploring new data analysis tools and methodologies, constantly seeking opportunities to enhance my knowledge and skill set.
+Whether collaborating within a team or working independently, I am motivated by the thrill of discovering new insights and the gratification of leveraging data to tackle intricate problems.

-This is a repository to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.
+This portfolio highlights my proficiency in various data analysis tools and programming skills, demonstrating my growth and commitment to this dynamic field.

 ## Table of Contents
 - [About](https://github.com/github.com/EmilyQiu720/EmilyQiu720.github.io/blob/main/README.md#about)
 - [Portfolio Projects](https://github.com/github.com/EmilyQiu720/EmilyQiu720.github.io/blob/main/README.md#portfolio-projects)
   - Python
     - [The Traveling Salesman Problem](https://github.com/EmilyQiu720/EmilyQiu720.github.io#the-traveling-salesman-problem)
+    - [Machine learning approaches for super-resolution problems]
   - SQL
   - R
     - [Legendary Pokémon Analysis (Study Project)](https://github.com/github.com/EmilyQiu720/EmilyQiu720.github.io#legendary-pok%C3%A9mon-analysis)